Rocksus/Knight-Tour-Genetic-Algorithm-With-Repair/README.md

 const STORAGE_BUCKET = "your-firebase-storage-bucket-url"
 const MESSAGING_SENDER_ID = "your-messaging-sender-id"
 ```
+# Article Link
+If you want to know more about it, you can read [my article post about it](https://rayantonius.com/tech/knight-tour-p5/).

 # To-Do List
 - Add ACO Algorithm approach
 - Add pure heuristics approach